 IV.
-IV.
 Procedure

 - A. Office of Economic and Small Business Development.
 The Board hereby establishes the Office of Economic and Small Business Development as a division of Supply Chain Services to administer the provisions of Broward Health's Economic and Small Business Development Initiative.
-The Chief Procurement OfficerCPO shall be responsible for the oversightoverseeing and administration of administering the OESBD. - 1.
-1. OESBD's General Roles and Functions: The Office of Economic and Small Business DevelopmentOESBD shall perform the following roles and functions: - a.
-Developing policies, standards, practices, and procedures to implement Broward Health's Economic and Small Business Development Initiative, including the application of Small Business

-- Enhancements and other initiatives consistent with best practices to foster, encourage, and improve business opportunities for and participation of Small Business Vendors in Broward Health's Procurements; Overseeing Broward Health's procurements and processes to ensure that adequate opportunities are available for Small Business Vendor participation; - b. -Serving as an advocate for the use of Small Business Vendors in Broward Health's Procurements and overseeing Broward Health's Procurements and processes to ensure that adequate opportunities are available for Small Business Vendor participation; Establishing policies and procedures based on best practices that serve to improve business opportunities for Small Business Vendors; - c. c.
+The CPO shall be responsible for overseeing and administering the OESBD. - 1.
+OESBD's General Roles and Functions.
+The OESBD shall perform the following roles and functions: - a.
+Developing policies, standards, practices, and procedures to implement Broward Health's Economic and Small Business Development Initiative, including the application of Small Business Enhancements and other initiatives consistent with best practices to foster, encourage, and improve business opportunities for and participation of Small Business Vendors in Broward Health's Procurements; - b.
+Serving as an advocate for the use of Small Business Vendors in Broward Health's Procurements and overseeing Broward Health's Procurements and processes to ensure that adequate opportunities are available for Small Business Vendor participation; - c.
 Advising Broward Health's facilities, departments, and divisions on methods and techniques for achieving Procurement objectives for Small Business Vendor participation; - d.
 Disseminating information, responding to inquiries, and providing technical assistance concerning Broward Health's Economic and Small Business Development Initiative, including information and inquiries related to Procurement opportunities for and participation of Small Business Vendors; - e.
-Determining additional categories of Small Business Vendors, establishing criteria for current and new categories of Small Business Vendors (such as criteria for qualifying as a Local Business Business Enterprise), and creating standards and rules for certifying Small Business Vendors, Certification which fosters and encourages the Broward Health's Economic and Small Business Development Initiative; - f.
-Engaging in efforts such as outreach and Small Business Vendor development activities and encouraging Vendors who would qualify as Small Business Vendors to obtain status and certification as a Small Business Vendor; - e.g. Verifying the veracity of a Small Business Vendor's representations and claims that it possesses the status of a Small Business Vendor; - h. d.
-Ensuring compliance with Competitive Solicitation and contractual requirements for Small Business Vendor participation; - d.i.
-Determining whether a vendor's Vendor's efforts of solicitation and utilization of Small Business Vendors constituted a Good-Faith Effort for purposes of complying with the utilization requirements established under the Small Business Subcontracting Program Small Business Vendor utilization requirements established for a particular project or contract; - e.
-Ensuring compliance with competitive solicitation and contractual requirements for Small Business Vendor participation; - f.
-Adopting guidelines to further Small Business Vendor participation and that encourage the use of Small Business Vendors in the provision of goods and services for Broward Health; - g.
-Monitoring the degree to which Broward Health procures services, commodities, and construction from Small Business Vendors; - h.
-Receiving and disseminating information relative to procurement opportunities, availability of Small Business Vendors, and technical assistance; - i.
-Advising Broward Health's facilities, departments, and divisions on methods and techniques for achieving procurement objectives for Small Business Vendor participation; - j.
-Verifying the veracity of a Small Business Vendor's representations and claims that it holds the status of a Small Business Vendor: - e. k.
-Investigating complaints against Small Business Vendors or contractors other Vendors alleged to have violated any.provision.pthe policy, ies or the objectives of Broward Health's Economic and Small Business Development Initiative or the utilization requirements of Small j.
+Determining categories of Small Business Vendors, establishing criteria for current and new categories of Small Business Vendors (such as criteria for qualifying as a Local Business Enterprise), and creating standards and rules for certifying Small Business Vendors, which fosters and encourages Broward Health's Economic and Small Business Development Initiative; - f.
+Engaging in efforts such as outreach and Small Business Vendor development activities and encouraging Vendors who would qualify as Small Business Vendors to obtain status and certification as a Small Business Vendor; - g.
+Verifying the veracity of a Small Business Vendor's representations and claims that it possesses the status of a Small Business Vendor;